518 South Sergeant Circa ~ 1917 ~ Colonial Revival

-C. HENDERSON S WHOLESALE GROCERY HOUSE was located on the corner of Main and Sixth streets in an elegant brick, which he erected around 1883.
-The building had twenty-five feet front of Main Street, by 100 feet deep, two stories, with basement, and was filled to its utmost capacity with a full line of the best goods for the wholesale trade.
-In 1883 Mr. and Mrs. Henderson had a beautiful home on the corner of Fourth Street and Pennsylvania Avenue.
-Mr. Henderson was a man of more than ordinary business qualifications.
+HENDERSON S WHOLESALE GROCERY HOUSE was located on the corner of Main and Sixth streets the elegant brick. two storie building was filled to its utmost capacity with a full line of the best goods for the wholesale trade.